PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Method

-Following PoseGraphNet \cite{banik_3d_2021}, we apply non-uniform graph convolution by means of neighbor-group specific kernels.
+\textbf{Neighbor Groups and Adaptive Adjacency:} Following PoseGraphNet~\cite{banik_3d_2021}, we apply non-uniform graph convolution by means of neighbor-group specific kernels.
 It allows extraction of different features for different neighbor groups.
-We categorize the node neighbors into three groups - a) self, b) parent (closer to the root joint), and c) child (away from the root joint).
-The edge neighbors are divided into four groups - a) self, b) parent, c) child, and d) junction.
-Junction is a special neighbor group, where the neighboring edges do not have a parent-child relationship, but the graph splits into branches, e.g. RHip and LHip; RShouhlder, Neck and LShoulder.
-Fig.~\ref{fig:neighbor_groups} shows the graph structure along with some sample nodes/edges and their corresponding neighbors.
+We categorize the node neighbors into three groups: (i) self, (ii) parent (closer to the root joint), and (iii) child (away from the root joint).
+The edge neighbors are divided into four groups: (i) self, (ii) parent, (iii) child, and (iv) junction (a special neighbor group, where the graph splits into multiple branches). \figref{fig:neighbor_groups} shows the graph structure along with some sample nodes/edges and their corresponding neighbors.